Sheikh-ali-2412/SHEIKH-ALI-MD/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Rockstar-ExtraBold&color=blue&lines=𝐃𝐄𝐏𝐋𝐎𝐘+𝐎𝐍+𝐇𝐄𝐑𝐎𝐊𝐔)](https://git.io/typing-svg)

-`✠ IF YOU WANT TO DEPLOY SILENT-SOBX-MD BOT ON HEROKU SO FIRST GET YOUR SESSION_ID THEN CLICK THIS BLUE BUTTON [DEPLOY TO HEROKU] THEN YOU CAN ENJOY THIS BOT ✠`
+`✠ IF YOU WANT TO DEPLOY SHEIKH-ALI-MD BOT ON HEROKU SO FIRST GET YOUR SESSION_ID THEN CLICK THIS BLUE BUTTON [DEPLOY TO HEROKU] THEN YOU CAN ENJOY THIS BOT ✠`

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://dashboard.heroku.com/new-app?template=https://github.com/Sheikh-ali-2412/SHEIKH-ALI-MD)